 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.

 If OVERDOSE is suspected:

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.
 Lastacaft drops may be harmful if swallowed.Proper storage of Lastacaft drops:

 Store Lastacaft drops between 59 and 77 degrees F (15 and 25 degrees C) in a tightly closed container.
 Store away from heat, moisture, and light.
 Do not store in the bathroom.
 Keep Lastacaft drops out of the reach of children and away from pets.

 - If you have any questions about Lastacaft drops, please talk with your doctor, pharmacist, or other health care provider.

-- Lastacaft drops is to be used only by the patient for whom it is prescribed.
+- Lastacaft drops are to be used only by the patient for whom it is prescribed.
 Do not share it with other people.

 - If your symptoms do not improve or if they become worse, check with your doctor.